ugoviti/izpbx/README.md

 #HTTPD_REDIRECT_HTTP_TO_HTTPS=false

 ## auto generate Let's Encrypt SSL certificates if the pbx is exposed to internet and want enable https protocol (default: false)
-## To use LETSENCRYPT make sure ROOT_MAILTO, APP_FQDN above are set to correct values
+## To use LETSENCRYPT make sure SMTP_MAIL_TO, APP_FQDN above are set to correct values
 #LETSENCRYPT_ENABLED=true
 #LETSENCRYPT_COUNTRY_CODE=IT
 #LETSENCRYPT_COUNTRY_STATE=Rome